mustafah1/qaamuus-app/README.md

 # Qaamuus – Somali Dictionary Web App

 Modern, Somali‑first dictionary web app.
-The UI is fully localized in Somali and inspired by authentic linguistic content from the provided dictionary PDF.
-Includes fast search, infinite scroll, dark mode, and accessible modals.
+The UI is fully localized in Somali and inspired by authentic linguistic content from the source dictionary PDF.
+Includes fast search, infinite scroll, dark mode, and an elegant entry modal with cross‑references and similar words.

 ## Features